Gamification: A Prominent Key for Success in Various Aspects of Life

 - Typical standard lines with written Certificates being given out, or

-When designing an employee appreciation program, it is important to remember that your aim is not only just appreciating the ‘Achievements’ but also rewarding the ‘activities’ and ‘efforts’ that are put in by the employees.
+When designing an employee appreciation program, it is important to remember that your aim is not only just to appreciate the ‘Achievements’ but also to reward the ‘activities’ and ‘efforts’ that are put in by the employees.

-If any desired behaviors and processes are displayed by an employee then that also needs to be appreciated and rewarded.
+If any desired behaviour or process is displayed by an employee then that also needs to be appreciated and rewarded.
 This will promote the employees to adopt those behaviors and processes.

 Gamification may be a solution to this lack of appreciation.
-Gamification can provide innovative and creative ways to improve individual and team morale, effort contribution and interest for a longer term.
+Gamification can provide innovative and creative ways to improve individual and team morale, effort contribution, and interest for the longer-term.
 That, in turn, will definitely improve the overall productivity of the organization.

-- Publish success stories: Success stories of employees who have done appreciable actions.
+- Publish success stories: Success stories of employees who have taken appreciable actions.

-How all these were achieved and what went into it, to gain that success, can be published in company blogs or used as business cases.
+How all this was achieved and what went into it, to gain that success, can be published in company blogs or used as business cases.

 It can be made as a company cultural story.

 - Awarding Reward Points: Different types of badges can be awarded.
-These can be awarded by peers, managers etc. to each other as a way of recognition.
-The employee who gets the maximum badges can be awarded reward points.
+This can be awarded to peers, managers, etc. to each other as a way of recognition.
+Employees who get the maximum number of badges can be awarded reward points.

 - Payout Rewards: If employees meet the parameters set, then they can be awarded a lottery ticket at the end of the month.